firebase/genkit/docs/index.md

   import { devLocalRetrieverRef } from '@genkit-ai/dev-local-vectorstore';
   import { gemini15Flash } from `@genkit-ai/googleai`;

+  // Sample assumes Genkit documentation has been chunked, stored, and indexed in
+  // local vectorstore in previous step.

   // Reference to a local vector database storing Genkit documentation const retriever = devLocalRetrieverRef('genkitQA');

   const query = 'How do I retrieve relevant documents in Genkit?'

-  // Consistent API to retrieve documents const docs = await retrieve({
+  // Consistent API to retrieve most relevant documents based on semantic similarity to query const docs = await retrieve({
       retriever: retriever,
       query: query,